hamburgcodingschool/fullstack-2021-2_node/homework/homework-1.md

 ## Content
 ### Homepage

-2. The homepage should display a list of links with each one linking to the blogpost page but with different url parameters
+2. The homepage should display a list of links with each one linking to the blogpost page but with different url parameters.
+The list should by dynamically created based on the array.
 > Example:<br>
-> <a href="/blogpost?pos=1">my first blog post</a>
+> `<a href="/blogpost?pos=1">my first blog post</a>`

 ### Blog Post